 Truth is, mice in the wild are vermin pests and are hunted by animals that are predators, such as owls, foxes, hawks, coyotes, and even your favorite housecat.
 If these predators are non-existent, an infestation can quickly become uncontrollable and invade the entire house.

 The use of a spring trap is a great way to get rid of mice in the garage.
 These mouse traps are designed in a manner that utilizes a bait tab to trigger and loosen the metal spring bar to snap onto the animal as it eats the bait.
 To keep mice out of your garage, you need to choose the best food to put on a mouse trap.
 But typically, a piece of cheese is used on a spring trap.
 However, any type of food source will work well.
-Some people use a spoonful of peanut butter generously placed on the bait tab.
+Some people use a spoonful of peanut butter generously placed and considered the best bait for mouse traps.

 Ensure to place the spring traps in places where you have noticed signs of mouse activity.
 Put traps in areas where you have seen their droppings or nesting materials--all signs of frequent activity.